4 Must-See Festivals in Thailand

 When is Songkran Celebrated in Thailand?

-Songkran is the World's Biggest Water Fight
+Songkran: World's Biggest Water Fight!

 What Location is Best for Songkran?